ANANGH/SMART-MIRROR/modules/README.md

 #### `notificationReceived(notification, payload, sender)`

-That MagicMirror core has the ability to send notifications to modules.
+That SmartMirror core has the ability to send notifications to modules.
 Or even better: the modules have the possibility to send notifications to other modules.
 When this module is called, it has 3 arguments:

 - `notification` - String - The notification identifier.
 - `payload` - AnyType - The payload of a notification.